 Letters to the Editors will be published at our discretion.
 Send your letter to firstname.lastname@example.org with “Letters” in your subject header.
 Sign with your full first and last name followed by your city, state/province, and country of residence.

-Letters may be edited for length, grammar, and spelling.
+Letters may be edited for clarity, length, grammar, and spelling.

 LETTERS TO THE EDITORS

 Jun.
 28, 2020

 The blessing of the Lord be upon you.
 I won’t respond [to Happy Pride?
 Orthodoxy, Orthodouchey, and the Church’s War on LGBTQI People] or write an article.
 I only want to convey the Lord’s blessing on Luke.